xapn/rpn-calculator-kata/README.md

 git config user.name "Your Pseudo" # if needed
 ```

+Take advantage of your IDE shortcuts while resolving any code kata.
+Download and print the [keymap](https://resources.jetbrains.com/storage/products/intellij-idea/docs/IntelliJIDEA_ReferenceCard.pdf) of IntelliJ IDEA.

 ## License

 This code kata boilerplate is distributed under the GNU GPLv3 license.
 The GPLv3 license is included in the LICENSE.txt file.
 More information about this license is available at [GNU.org](http://www.gnu.org).